nimratabassum/DICOM-viewer/README.md

 ## Walking through what each file actually does

-**`dicom_parser.py`** loads a single `.dcm` file and pulls out the stuff I need (rows/cols, rescale slope/intercept, window center/width, pixel spacing, etc.) into a `DicomMetadata` dataclass.
+`dicom_parser.py` loads a single `.dcm` file and pulls out the stuff I need (rows/cols, rescale slope/intercept, window center/width, pixel spacing, etc.) into a `DicomMetadata` dataclass.
 A lot of real files are missing tags you'd expect to always be there, so basically every field has a fallback default.
 It also checks the file actually has `PixelData` before going further, since some DICOM files are just reports or presentation states with no image in them, which threw a confusing error the first time I hit one.

-**`series_grouping.py`** exists because not every folder you download is actually one clean scan.
+`series_grouping.py` exists because not every folder you download is actually one clean scan.
 I ran into public datasets where a scout/localizer series got bundled in with the real scan, and `dicom_series.load_dicom_series` would just fail with a shape mismatch and no real explanation.
-This module reads only the `SeriesInstanceUID` tag (skips pixel data entirely so it's fast) and splits the folder into per-series groups so you know what you're actually dealing with before loading anything.
+This module reads only the `SeriesInstanceUID` tag, skips pixel data entirely so it's fast, and splits the folder into per-series groups so you know what you're actually dealing with before loading anything.

-**`dicom_series.py`** takes a folder of slices and stacks them into one 3D volume, sorted by the z-coordinate from `ImagePositionPatient` rather than filename (filenames aren't reliable for ordering). `load_dicom_series_safe` builds on the grouping module to handle folders with more than one series automatically.
+`dicom_series.py` takes a folder of slices and stacks them into one 3D volume, sorted by the z-coordinate from `ImagePositionPatient` rather than filename, since filenames aren't reliable for ordering. `load_dicom_series_safe` builds on the grouping module to handle folders with more than one series automatically.

-**`processing_engine.py`** is all the numpy math from above.
+`processing_engine.py` is all the numpy math from above.
 Fully vectorized, no per-pixel loops, since that would be way too slow on 512x512 arrays.

-**`mpr.py`** does the coronal/sagittal reconstruction described above.
+`mpr.py` does the coronal/sagittal reconstruction described above.

-**`image_export.py`** takes the final 8-bit array and turns it into a base64 PNG or JPEG so it can go straight into an image tag or API response without touching disk.
+`image_export.py` takes the final 8-bit array and turns it into a base64 PNG or JPEG so it can go straight into an image tag or API response without touching disk.

-**`scripts/run_local_series.py`** is my manual testing script, not part of the automated suite.
+`scripts/run_local_series.py` is my manual testing script, not part of the automated suite.
 It has single file / whole series / batch modes, and for batch mode it just logs failures instead of stopping on the first bad file, which was actually really useful for finding out how often real data breaks my assumptions.

 ## Testing